Mothers everywhere know what it means when their husband is traveling for work: All the parenting, 24 hours a day, falls to you.

 Right across the street is a field with horses, which in my opinion make excellent neighbors.

-Even though it feels rural here, we’re within 5 minutes of the freeway onramp, our bank, and major shopping such as Costco, Home Depot, and Walmart.
+Even though it feels rural here, we’re within 5 minutes of the freeway, our bank, and our main shopping locations.

 The apartments my family doesn’t currently need have been pretty easy to rent out to extended family/friends.